"For every complex problem there is an answer that is clear, simple, and wrong." -…

 Car traffic in Lagos (Nigeria) is chaotic.

 When things get too complex, they easily become chaotic.
 Traffic in Lagos is so bad, it is not even predictable.
+For some reason profile essay for university is what often people in Lagos are looking for.
 Poor infrastructure and planning, heaps of waste, pollution, lack of security, floods, and many more problems make it one of the worst places in the world to be, as a simple car driver.

 My computer is complicated.
 My software project is complex.
 My house is complicated.
 My household is complex.
 My blog is complicated.
 My thoughts are complex.
 Your dinner is complicated.
 Your dog is complex.